Francisco Cuesta, electronics engineer

 About Me

-At the core, I like building things that work.
-I like taking weird, messy, real-world technical problems and turning them into reliable systems, tools, processes, or products.
+At the core, I like taking weird, messy, real-world technical problems and turning them into reliable systems, tools, processes, or products.

 Contact: fcuesta@opensourceelectro.com